twilio/twilio-conversations-demo-react/README.md

 4. Note or copy the Server Key token for creating push credentials.

 ### Create Push Credential
-We need to create a push credential to add a push grant to our access token.
+Create a push credential to add a push grant to our access token.
 1. Go to the [Credentials](twilio.com/console/project/credentials/push-credentials) section of the console.
 2. Create a new FCM Push Credential and set the Firebase Cloud Message Server Key Token as the `FCM Secret`.
 3. Note or copy the `CREDENTIAL SID` to set as `PUSH_CREDENTIAL_SID` env variable in your token creation Function.